-Fair value (gains)/ losses used for calculating Amount reclassified Group and company Nominal amount of the hedging instruments Carrying amount of the hedging instruments hedge ineffectiveness for the year ended 31 March 2025 (1) Hedge ineffectiveness recognised in the income statement Cash flow hedge reserve excluding effects of tax from the cash flow hedge reserve to the income statement Risk exposure £m £m £m £m £m £m Electricity price risk 96.8 (27.4) (8.7) (47.7) (1.3)
+Nominal Carrying ineffectiveness ineffectiveness Cash flow flow hedge amount of amount of for the recognised in hedge reserve reserve to the hedging the hedging year ended the income excluding the income instruments instruments 31 March 2025 (1) statement effects of tax statement Risk exposure £m £m £m £m £m £m Electricity price risk 96.8 (27.4) (8.7) (47.7) (1.3)

-(0) The change in fair value of the hedging instruments used to measure hedge ineffectiveness excludes credit spread adjustments.
+In the change in fair value of the hedging instruments used to measure hedge ineffectiveness excludes credit spread adjustments.
 The full impact of fair value movements on the income statement is disclosed in note 6.